fisxoj/sanity-clause/README.rst

   (:key (:string :validator (:not-empty) :default "potato") :key2 (:integer :validator ((:int :min 0)) :default 2))

-and then loading them using :function:`sanity-clause.loadable-schema:load` to load them.
+and then loading them using :function:`sanity-clause.loadable-schema:load-schema` to load them.

 Finally, you can also define class-based schemas using :class:`sanity-clause:validated-metaclass` like::